-The SILC Resource plan is developed in collaboration with DSE.
-Annually, the budget is developed after a comprehensive evaluation of the necessary resources to fulfill the mission of SILC, the implementation of the SPIL, and the cost of operations is completed.
+The SILC Resource plan is developed by the SILC based on the SPIL.
+Annually, the budget is developed by SILC staff and council members, after a comprehensive evaluation of the necessary resources to fulfill the mission of SILC, the implementation of the SPIL, and the cost of operations is completed.
 The draft budget is then presented to the Council for approval.
-Once the Council approves budget it is presented to the DSE for review, negotiation and approval.
-The resource plan is created during the 2nd quarter of the fiscal year and presented to the DSE in June of each year.
+Once the Council approves the budget it is presented to the DSE for feedback.
+The resource plan is created during the 2^{nd} quarter of the fiscal year and presented to the DSE in July of each year.